Configuring On-Premise Conferencing and Group Calls

 $ sudo docker run --entrypoint /mesibo/bin/live -v /etc/mesibo:/etc/mesibo \

-You should see messages on the mesibo live server as well as on the main mesibo on-premise server about the mesibo live status.
+You should see status messages on both the mesibo live server and the main mesibo On-Premise server confirming the connection.

 Troubleshooting